 Florence, on the other hand, is stuck in a rut after a few months.
 To help her learn, she decided to download a language-learning app but is having a hard time understanding the grammar and pronunciation.
 She starts to get lazy, and for weeks at a time, she doesn’t even open her app!

 Florence struggles to find the time in her busy schedule to practice the new language.
 Since she hasn’t made it a priority in her life and set up bite-sized action items, she is overwhelmed with the task and finds it all too easy to set her homework aside to watch TV or go for coffee with a friend.

 Julia, on the other hand, is making diligent progress toward her language learning plan because she is can prioritise her time and stick to it.
 She finds that giving herself a checkmark after each new step is a powerful motivator.
 She finds the time to get out of the house by going for coffee with her friend Marc who can evaluate her progress and give her advice.

 Are you starting to see the picture?
 Hopefully, the tale of two language-learners helps you answer the question ‘why do I need a personal development plan?’.
 Even for a personal goal, can drastically help improve results, stay motivated and accomplish your dreams.

 It’ll come as no surprise that, after eight months of goal-setting, Julia has her plane ticket booked to Paris while Florence hasn’t quite figured out how to ask for directions to the bus station.

 How can you make a personal development plan?

 By now, we hope we’ve answered the question ‘why do I need a personal development plan?’.
 And you’re convinced that making a personal development plan is the most important step to accomplishing any goal in your personal life.

 Not sure where to begin?
-Here’s our favourite advice on how to set up your plan.
+Here’s our favorite advice on how to set up your plan.
 All you need is a pen, paper and some alone time to think.